sibalonat/tiranavirtualtours/README.md

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This App is still in development and will be presented by the end of February [MIT license](https://opensource.org/licenses/MIT).